boppreh/steamgrid/README.md

 # Something wrong? #

+- **Why are there crowns and other icons on top of my images?**: Those are the default overlays for categories, found in the folder `overlays by category/`.
+You can download new ones, or just delete the file and re-run SteamGrid to remove the overlay.
 - **Fails to find steam location**: You can drag and drop the Steam installation folder (not the library!) into `steamgrid.exe` for a manual override.
 - **A few images were not found**: Some images are hard to find.
 The program may miss a game, especially betas, prototypes and tests, but you can set an image manually through the Steam client (right click > `Set Custom Image`).
 Run `steamgrid` again to apply the overlays.
 If you know a good source of images, drop me a message.
 - **No overlays found**: make sure you put your overlays inside the `overlays by category` folder, and it's near the program itself.
 This error means absolutely no overlays were found, without even taking your categories names into consideration.